 What is very interesting is that Gary does not recommend to first implement Agile or Continuous Delivery.
 He takes a very pragmatic approach by recommending first to quantify your business objectives and establish a culture of continuous improvement to measure and execute on the business objectives.
 Gary gave an example that while he was at HP, they focused on monthly “sprints” with the business objectives cascading down to team prioritized work.
 With clearly defined business objectives and a continuous improvement process, large enterprises will be able to determine what areas need to be improved first and what practices and patterns need to be implement rather than just applying a Agile or DevOps practice and hoping to get the business results.

-Gary joins us on the Serena’s DevOps Drive-in on Tuesday, March 29 at 9:00 am PT “Leading Agile and DevOps Transformation in Enterprise with Gary Gruver” to further discuss how IT executives can lead this transformation.
-We will be giving away Gary’s book to the first 300 attendees.
+Watch this recording where Gary joins us on the Serena’s DevOps Drive-in on “Leading Agile and DevOps Transformation in Enterprise with Gary Gruver” to further discuss how IT executives can lead this transformation.
 Come join us!

 |Mark Levy is a Product Marketing Director at Serena Software focusing on DevOps and the Enterprise.
 He has over 25 years of experience in enterprise software, focusing on both application development and IT operations.|